(Revised Aug. 14, 2017)

 To meet the scholarly engagement requirement that Ph.D. students be active participants in the scholarly community and interact with faculty and peers, MS&E Ph.D. students will attend the weekly MS&E seminar every semester they are in MS&E.

 All MS&E Ph.D. students must take a written qualifying exam after the first year.
 It is based on the content of the four core courses completed by the candidate.
 Students must pass the exam to be in the Ph.D. program.
 Students will have two chances to pass the qualifying exam.

 Preliminary Examination and Prospectus

 After passing the Ph.D. qualifying exam and finishing all the elective specialization courses, the student will prepare a prospectus.
 This is a written document that includes preliminary research results and a plan and timeline to complete the research.
-The student will submit the written prospectus to his/her supervisory committee and will also present the prospectus orally.
-As part of the oral prospectus presentation, the student will have oral questions from the supervisory committee based on the students elective specialization courses to gauge the students understanding of the breadth and depth of materials science.
+The student will submit the written prospectus to their supervisory committee at least 2 weeks before the prospectus/preliminary exam and will also present the prospectus orally.
+As part of the oral prospectus presentation, the student will have oral questions from the supervisory committee based on the student’s elective specialization courses to gauge the students understanding of the breadth and depth of materials science.
 This oral examination and presentation of the prospectus will constitute the preliminary examination.

 Ph.D.
 Dissertation Defense

-Upon satisfactorily completing the preliminary examination and prospectus, the student will finish his/her research and then prepare a written document for his/her dissertation and defend the dissertation orally.
+Upon satisfactorily completing the preliminary examination and prospectus, the student will finish their research and then prepare a written document for their dissertation and defend the dissertation orally.

-For more information, please see page 23 in the FSU Graduate Student Handbook.
+For more information, see pages 29-36 in the FSU Graduate Student Handbook.

 Note: timetable only counts academic semesters (Fall and Spring)